yniverz/sepa-income-distribution/README.md

 The job is triggered when the interval AND `start_hour` match *local time*.
 Inside a single run the application sleeps 30Â minutes between checks to avoid duplicate executions.

+### Notifications
+The application uses the [GenWebPush](https://pypi.org/project/genwebpush) library to send notifications via the [WebPush](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) API.
+You can get more details about how to set this up in the [GenWebPush Repo](https://github.com/yniverz/GenWebPush).

 ---

 ## Running the application